sarthaktexas/redwoodjs.com/docs/cells.md

 }
 ```

-If `QUERY` is a function, it has to return a valid GraphQL syntax tree.
+If `QUERY` is a function, it has to return a valid GraphQL document.
 Use a function if your queries need to be more dynamic:

 <!-- Source: https://community.redwoodjs.com/t/custom-github-jwt-auth-with-redwood-auth-advice-needed/610 -->